Automatic language translation

 Work is continuing to safely ease restrictions across our operations.

-Like hospitals and aged care facilities, correctional centres continue to be high-risk settings and key safety measures will need to remain in place.
+Like hospitals, correctional centres continue to be sensitive settings and key safety measures will need to remain in place.

 Note our staff are bound by the Privacy and Personal Information Act 1998 and the Crimes (Administration of Sentences) Act 1999 which restricts what information they can disclose.